federicocaroli/ANN-DL-Challenges/README.md

 # Artificial Neural Networks and Deep Learning Challenges - PoliMi

-This repository contains the solutions and code for challenges completed as part of the **Artificial Neural Networks and Deep Learning** course at the **Polytechnic University of Milan**.
+This repository contains the solutions and code for challenges completed as part of the **Artificial Neural Networks and Deep Learning** course at the **Polytechnic University of Milan** in dic, 2023.

 ## 📚 Overview
-The challenges primarily focus on designing, training, and evaluating deep learning models to solve real-world problems, such as binary classification tasks.
+The challenges, completed between **September and December 2023**, primarily focus on designing, training, and evaluating deep learning models to solve real-world problems, such as binary classification tasks.

 The solution of the first challenge includes:
 - **Preprocessing datasets**: Removing outliers, duplicates, and handling imbalances.